We stand with Ukraine. To make an impact, please consider donating . Click here for more details.

 Connecting to Redis

-You can connect to a Redis container using any Redis client.
-To do this, you will need your host system's IP address and port, which you defined in the docker-compose.yaml file.
+You can connect to the Redis container using any Redis client.
+For this, you will need the IP address of your host system and the port that you defined in the docker-compose.yaml file.

 For example, if you are using the standard Redis client, you can connect to the Redis container by running the command: